FCON-TECH

 09:00 - 12:00

-Masterclass A | Roadmap to Digitisation: From Strategy to Implementation
+Masterclass A | Roadmap to digitisation: From strategy to implementation

-This interactive workshop is designed to help construction professionals chart a clear and achievable path to digitisation.
+This interactive masterclass is designed to help construction professionals chart a clear and achievable path to digitisation.
 Through a practical case study, a deep dive into Victoria’s Big Build supply chain digitisation, and a guided roadmap exercise, participants will learn what it really takes to embed digital solutions across projects and teams.
 Drawing on diverse perspectives from IT, transformation, and project delivery leaders, the session offers honest insights into what works, what doesn’t, and how to overcome common roadblocks to adoption.
 Walk away with a framework, shared experiences, and practical tools to accelerate your own digital journey.

 Attendees will gain: